formkit/docs-content/advanced/context.md

     type: 'validation',
     // The value of the message
     value: 'Email is required',
-    // If this is a visible message (displayed to end users)
+    // If this message is intended to be displayed to end users — this does not
+    // mean the message is actively visible — that is determined by the
+    // {type}-visibility rules, but if this is false, it is never displayed to
+    // users.
     visible: true
   }
 }
 ```

 </client-only>

 ## `node`